evanhackett/stuff-you-should-know/README.md

 * Meta II - A Syntax-Oriented Compiler Writing Language
   * this paper will blow your mind; it presents a compiler that generates compilers which is also capable of compiling itself
   * definitely see the [tutorial by James Neighbors](http://www.bayfronttechnologies.com/mc_tutorial.html) which helped me understand the paper
+* The Design Philosophy of the DARPA Internet Protocols
+  * this is more of a "why" paper than a deep technical dive on how the protocols work
+* MapReduce: Simplified Data Processing on Large Clusters (2004)
+  * good intro into distributed systems

 ### Programming Languages